boltjs/bolt/README.md

 The distribution tar can then be found in gen/dist/bolt-local.tar.gz, or unpacked in gen/image/bolt-local.

-If you want to build the `bolt-browser` tool:
+If you want to build the `bolt browser` tool:

 ```shell
 make browser # or, include in distribution with